 Welcome Heidi!
-Heidi is a young Hound mix and will probably top out at about 40lbs.
-She is about 6 months old, so she still has a bit of room to grow and we imagine she’ll be a medium dog, but it can be hard to be sure.
-Heidi is good with other dogs and cats and she is crate trained!
-Sometimes she’ll ignore her feline friends while other times she tries to get them to play.
-When the cats give warnings and hiss back, she backs off and finds something better to do.
+Heidi is a young Hound mix and will probably top out at about 50lbs.
+She is about 8 months old now and currently weighs 42 lbs.
+Heidi is good with other dogs and cats, she is mostly housebroken and she is crate trained!
+In fact, she loves her crate so much that if she ever needs a moment to unwind and relax, that is the first place she goes.
+Sometimes Heidi will ignore her feline friends while other times she tries to get them to play.
+When the cat gives a warning and hisses back, she backs off and finds something better to do.

 To ensure our dogs are placed in a safe environment, we require a home visit for all adoptions.
 Because of this, we typically only adopt to homes within 30 minutes of Athens, GA.
 If you are further away than that and are interested in one of our pups, please still fill out an application and we can discuss your options.
 Please understand that you would be responsible for all transportation - meeting the dog, picking the dog up to start a trial, returning the dog should he/she not be a good fit, etc. Please visit our website for more info. (www.athenscaninerescue.com)